-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.5 Cooperation with other customers in addressing worker complaints at shared suppliers Active cooperation Because most production locations supply several customers with products, involvement of other customers by the FWF member company can be critical in resolving a complaint at a supplier.
-Documentation of joint efforts, e.g. emails, sharing of complaint data, etc. 2 2 0
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.5 Cooperation with other customers in addressing worker complaints at shared suppliers No complaints or cooperation not possible / necessary Because most production locations supply several customers with products, involvement of other customers by the FWF member company can be critical in resolving a complaint at a supplier.
+Documentation of joint efforts, e.g. emails, sharing of complaint data, etc. N/A 2 0